Yuri Rytkheu: Early life

-Yuri Rytkheu was born 8 March 1930 to a family of trappers and hunters.
-His birthplace, the village of Uelen, was then in the Chukotka District, Far Eastern Territory, RSFSR, USSR; it is now part of the Chukotka Autonomous Okrug.
+Yuri Rytkheu was born 18 March 1930 to a family of trappers and hunters.
+His birthplace, the village of Uelen, was then in the Chukotsky District, Far Eastern Krai; it is now part of the Chukotka Autonomous Okrug.
 His grandfather was a shaman.

 At birth, he was given the name "Rytgėv", which means "forgotten" in the Chukchi language (from the Chukchi word "рытгэватъё" (rytgėvatʺjo) – "unremembered" or "forgotten").
 Since Soviet institutions did not recognize Chukchi names and the Chukchi do not commonly use surnames, in order to obtain his passport he used his first name as his surname and assumed the first name and patronymic of a Russian geologist he knew.

 He graduated from the Soviet 7-year school in Uelen.
 He wanted to continue his education at the Institute of the Peoples of the North, but was not selected to study there, because of his young age.
 Consequently, he decided to go to Leningrad on his own, to continue his study.
 This travel was delayed for several years.
 In order to earn money for this journey, the future writer took odd jobs; for instance, he worked on the seas and on geological expeditions and trapped animals, stevedored at a hydrography base.
 He moved to Anadyr and enrolled in a vocational school.
 In 1947 he started writing articles for the Anadyr district-based magazine Soviet Chukotka (Советская Чукотка), which published his first stories and poems.
 In Anadyr, he met the Leningrad-based scholar Pyotr Skorik, who was leading a linguistic expedition in the area and who was responsible for helping the young writer move to Leningrad.